square/kotlinpoet/docs/interop-ksp.md

-KotlinPoet-ksp
+KSP Extensions for KotlinPoet
 ==============

 `interop:ksp` is an interop API for converting
 [Kotlin Symbol Processing](https://github.com/google/ksp) (KSP) types to KotlinPoet types and writing to KSP `CodeGenerator`.

 Note that this API is currently in preview and subject to API changes.
-Usage of them requires opting in to the `@KotlinPoetKspPreview` annotation.
+Usage of it requires opting in to the `@KotlinPoetKspPreview` annotation.

 ### Examples

-Examples are based on reading the following property as a `KSProperty`
+Examples are based on reading the following property as a `KSProperty`:

 ```kotlin
 class Taco {